JOIN LOGIN JOIN

 There is also talk of Pylon terrain being included, which would be very on theme, though that detail has not been fully locked in yet.

 For players who just want to build an army or grab specific units without rebuying a starter every time, Archon is planning standalone unit boxes alongside the main releases.
-These are expected to sit in the $25 to $35 range, which means you can build the force you actually want instead of being shoved into oversized bundles you don’t need.
+These are expected to sit in the $39 to $49 range, which means you can build the force (or just grab some minis for your collection) you actually want instead of being shoved into oversized bundles you don’t need.

 Taken together, the rollout just makes sense.
 The product tiers are clear, the pricing lands where it should, and there’s no mystery box nonsense about what you’re actually getting.